chiroptical/polysemy-playground/README.md

 #### Notes

-Would like to use co-log-polysemy to have more powerful control over our trace effect.
+Would like to use `co-log-polysemy` over `Polysemy.Trace` to have more powerful control over our logging effect.
 However, we are waiting on https://github.com/tathougies/beam/pull/443 for beam-migrate to work with stack LTS-15.x.